Text by CLOT Magazine

 New Order: Art and Technology in the Twenty-First Century, MoMA NYC, 17 March – 15 June 2019

 Today, when technology seems utterly smooth and weightless—composed of invisible waves, wireless signals, abstract codes—New Order explores the ways in which these systems are still stubbornly tied to the physical world.
 Drawn entirely from MoMA’s collection, the works included highlight the uneasy coexistence of intelligent networks and dumb stuff, high tech and raw material, the fabricated and the readymade.
-Technology, they suggest, is always mired in matter, friction, and failure.
+They suggest technology is always mired in matter, friction, and failure.
 More info.

 Photo credit: Tabor Robak.
 Xenix.
 2013.
 Seven-channel video (color, silent), real-time 3-D. 5 minutes.
 The Junior Associates of the Museum of Modern Art. © 2019 Tabor Robak.